 Image

-Lower risk of preterm birth, birth defects, and miscarriage or stillbirth.
+Lower risk of preterm birth, birth defects, miscarriage, and stillbirth

 Image

-Smoking during pregnancy can increase the risk of asthma, sudden infant death syndrome, colic, and childhood obesity once your child is born.
-Quitting or reducing may help to lower these risks.
+Lower risk of asthma, sudden infant death syndrome, colic, and childhood obesity

 Image

 • Second-hand smoke is the smoke breathed in by someone other than the person actively smoking.
-Exposure to second-hand smoke among children can lead to developmental and respiratory issues such as asthma.
+Children exposed to second-hand smoke are at a higher risk of developing health issues such as asthma, ear infections, and lung infections.

-• Third-hand smoke is the residue left on fabrics and surfaces from tobacco smoke.
-It mainly affects children, as they tend to crawl around and put things in their mouths that may have thirdhand smoke residue on them.
+• Third-hand smoke is the residue left on objects and surfaces from tobacco smoke (e.g., walls, furniture, toys, and clothing), which is especially harmful for children.
+As children crawl and explore their surroundings, they often touch and put objects in their mouth that could be contaminated with third-hand smoke.
 Third-hand smoke has similar health effects to second-hand smoke.

-How can I quit or reduce use during pregnancy?
+How can I quit or reduce tobacco during pregnancy?

-Your body is going through many changes during pregnancy and after giving birth, and the idea of quitting or reducing smoking while pregnant may feel overwhelming.
-Remember, quitting or reducing smoking—at any time—gives you and your baby important health benefits that begin to positively impact you immediately.
+Your body goes through many changes during and after pregnancy.
+The idea of quitting or reducing tobacco may feel overwhelming, but we have tools and supports to make your journey away from tobacco easier.
+Remember, quitting or reducing tobacco and vaping products at any time gives you and your baby many important health benefits.

 Image